calistasalsabila/Programming-Languages/Java/material/java_oop/18_typeCheckandCast.md

 ✅ **Type Casting** allows type conversion.
 ✅ **Implicit Casting** happens automatically, while **Explicit Casting** must be done manually.
 ✅ **Upcasting** occurs automatically, but **Downcasting** requires `instanceof` for safety.
+✅ **Overridden methods in Upcasting** will execute the subclass's version instead of the superclass's.

 📚 Understanding these concepts helps us write safer and more efficient Java code! 🚀